IT-Academy-BCN/ita-challenges-backend/itachallenge-user/README.md

 - Maintain current API behavior (AS-IS) while allowing scalable future development.
 - Improve maintainability and ensure clear domain ownership.

-### 🧱 Current State 12/11/2025
+### 🧱 Current State

-- Bookmark classes are placeholders (// TODO) — no business logic implemented yet while Favorite classes have been implemented (GET methods only)
+- Classes are placeholders (// TODO) — no business logic implemented yet.
 - Includes minimal placeholder tests to maintain SonarQube coverage.
 - No new endpoints or DB interactions have been introduced.
 - The README was updated to reflect the new module and structure.